geolessel/vox/README.md

 # Vox

-A Elixir-based static site generator/builder.
+The static site generator for Elixir lovers.

 ## Quick start